jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * Do not create huge responses, the whole overwrite must fit into the internal buffer, which is 16k by default, leaving some room to configured downstream rules to operate.
 See [HAProxy's errorfile doc](https://docs.haproxy.org/2.8/configuration.html#4-errorfile).
 * Take care with external links, e.g. the overwrite of a 503 error page might lead to another 503 error.
-* Only add the status code line if changing the code, otherwise let the controller configure with default values.
+* Only add the status code line if changing the code; otherwise, let the controller configure with default values.
 * A missing status code and status reason will lead to default values, but missing headers and missing body will lead to, respectively, only the `content-length` header and an empty body.
 * Always add at least the HTTP header `content-type` with the correct value.
 * The HTTP header `content-length` will be overwritten if used.